ParthaAIML/ERA_Assignment_5/README.md

 * `utils.py`
 * `S5.ipynb`

-The `model.py` file contains the convnet model designen in a architecture
+The `model.py` file contains the convnet model designen in a architecture.
+It contains a class called Net

 The `utils.py` file contains all the utility functions. there are for classes in this file they are